Are movie stars actually getting stoned on set? Probably not.

 According to cinematographer and prop master Jeff Butcher, he says herbal cigarettes can be made of anything like “marshmallows and a bunch of different herbs,” but they don’t have any traces of nicotine.

-There are tons of companies that sell “buds.”
+In fact, there are tons of companies that sell “buds.”
 While synthetic buds are only used for the visual aesthetic, they’re still in high demand.

 Ever watched a movie where scenes featured bags and pounds of cannabis?
 It was all made in a lab.
 One top company pushing these fake plants is International Oddities.